Scripture Verse

 The Thirty–Nine Articles of Religion address a number of specific topics, but they really aren’t meant as an exhaustive summary of the faith.
 Plus, the drift in syntax and vocabulary over the centuries makes them a bit difficult to follow in places.
 The Catechism (a study guide for people wishing to be confirmed) is a good overview of Christian beliefs, but it is constrained by its brevity.
 (Both documents can be found in the Prayer Book.)

 By far the best way to learn what we believe is to attend our services.
-The readings at each service are chosen to elaborate on the theme presented in the Collect for the Day, and, St Stephen’s being a classical Anglican parish, the hymns and the sermon follow suit.
+The readings at each service are chosen to elaborate on the theme presented in the Collect for the Day, and, Saint Stephen’s being a classical Anglican parish, the hymns and the sermon follow suit.
 It’s like Sunday School for adults, where each Sunday has its own lesson plan.
 Over the course of a year, we study the life and ministry of Jesus Christ, from his birth in a manger in Bethlehem, through his ministry and death upon the Cross, to his glorious Resurrection.
 Along the way, we examine the scriptures and study what it means to be a Christian.
 Homework for the week is to put into practice what we’ve learned on Sunday morning.
-A study group meets between the 9:15 AM and 11:15 AM Sunday services, and the clergy are always available if you have specific questions.
+A study group meets between the 9:15 AM and 11 AM Sunday services, and the clergy are always available if you have specific questions.
 What could be easier?

 So please join us at a service, and learn with us what it means to be a Christian.